Were you injured in a truck accident in Hazleton? Call a Hazleton truck accident lawyer at Munley Law for a free consultation.

 A variety of factors can contribute to a truck or tractor trailer accident.
 A Hazleton truck accident attorney at our firm will investigate all possible causes in order to get you the maximum settlement.
 Common causes of truck accidents include:

-- Inadequate driver training: Driving a truck is a tough job that requires specialized skill and safety training.
-Trucking companies have a responsibility to ensure that all drivers receive proper training and follow certain safety protocol.
-If a trucking company fails to follow safety regulations, they may be held liable when accidents occur.
+- Inadequate driver training – Driving a truck is a tough job that requires specialized skills and safety training.
+Trucking companies have a responsibility to ensure that all drivers receive proper training and follow certain safety protocols.
+If a trucking company fails to follow safety regulations, it may be held liable when accidents occur.

-- Truck Driver Fatigue – Drowsy driving has become a major problem in the trucking industry, where truckers may drive more than 10 hours in a day and up to 70 hours in a week.
-The FMCSA has put forth mandatory regulations designed to cut down on driver fatigue and to improve truck safety on the road.
+- Truck driver fatigue – Drowsy driving has become a major problem in the trucking industry, where truckers may drive more than 10 hours a day and up to 70 hours a week.
+The FMCSA has put forth mandatory regulations designed to cut down on driver fatigue and improve truck safety on the road.
 Unfortunately, it’s not uncommon for truckers and their employers to violate these hours of service regulations in order to make deliveries on time.

 - Negligent truck maintenance – The trucking company and truck driver must be sure that the truck has been checked and is in proper working order.
-Trucks should be inspected prior to every trip for any brake defects, steering defects, fluid leaks, bad tires, lighting issues, exhaust or suspension system problems and cargo issues.
-When maintenance, repair or equipment checks are neglected, the results can be mechanical failure that leads to a truck accident.
+Trucks should be inspected prior to every trip for any brake defects, steering defects, fluid leaks, bad tires, lighting issues, exhaust or suspension system problems, and cargo issues.
+When maintenance, repair, or equipment checks are neglected, the results can be a mechanical failure that leads to a truck accident.

 Pennsylvania Truck Crash Statistics

-- There were 6,916 crashes involving heavy trucks in 2015 in Pennsylvania, nearly 19 truck accidents a day in the state.
+- There were 122 fatal crashes involving heavy trucks in 202o in Pennsylvania.

-- Total crashes involving heavy trucks in 2015 were at their highest level since 2011.
+- Total crashes involving heavy trucks in 2018 were the highest since 2016, with fatal crashes staying consistent.

-- 4 percent of all fatalities from truck crashes in PA were on Interstates.
+- 4 percent of all fatalities from motor vehicle accidents were a result of truck crashes in PA.

-- The top causes of truck crashes involving vehicle failures where tire/wheel related or brake-related.
+- The top causes of truck crashes involving vehicle failures were tire/wheel related or brake-related.

 National Truck Crash Statistics from the FMCSA

-- 64 percent of fatal truck crashes occurred on roads where the speed limit was over 50 miles per hour.
+- In 2019, 76 percent of fatal truck crashes occurred on roads where the speed limit was over 50 miles per hour.